Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/navigating/3d_view.rst

 You can access this through the *View* menu, or the shortcut :kbd:`Shift-B`, then :kbd:`LMB` click and drag a rectangle to zoom into.

-Alternatively you can zoom out using the :kdb:`MMB`.
+Alternatively you can zoom out using the :kbd:`MMB`.

 Dolly the View